Disha-Sakarkar/ArthMitra_AI/README.md

 - This produces an end-to-end baseline latency of roughly 10–12 seconds after the user stops speaking.
 - Caller memory is local to the current backend’s SQLite database and is not yet accompanied by a user-facing memory-management or deletion screen.
 - Scheme guidance should be verified against official sources when users need current eligibility or policy details.

-### Day 8 – Call analytics dashboard

-ArthMitra records a privacy-safe outcome for every completed browser voice call.
-A call is **successful** when the caller receives a scheme document list or an eligibility answer; an ended call that did not reach either outcome is **failed**.
-The record contains only the channel, timestamps, outcome, and completion category—never a caller ID, transcript, credentials, or account details.

-Open [http://127.0.0.1:8000/analytics](http://127.0.0.1:8000/analytics) to see real aggregate **Total calls**, **Successful calls**, and **Failed calls**.
-The same aggregate data is available at `/api/call-analytics`.

-To exercise the success path, start a browser voice call and ask a named-scheme document question, for example: **“What documents do I need for PMSBY?”** End the call after ArthMitra answers; total and successful calls will each increase by one.

-## Next steps

-- Stream speech-to-text and Murf Falcon audio to reduce perceived latency.
-- Improve multilingual voice quality and language detection.
-- Add official scheme-information workflows and source-backed responses.
-- Add caller-facing controls to view, update, or delete saved memory.
-- Deploy the voice experience for broader access.

 ## Vision